bondmcp/mcp/GLOSSARY.md

 Application Programming Interface - A set of protocols and tools for building software applications.

 ## BondMCP
-A CLI and API-only health AI platform that provides evidence-based health answers and analysis.
+A comprehensive health AI health AI platform that provides evidence-based health answers and analysis.

 ## CLI
 Command Line Interface - A text-based interface for interacting with software applications.